Ice, speed & other methamphetamines

 How common is methamphetamine use?

-The 2007 National Drug Strategy Household Survey found that 6.3% of Australians aged 14 and above have ever tried methamphetamine or amphetamine (including speed, ice, base, prescription amphetamines and liquid amphetamine), and 2.3% used them in the year preceding the survey.
-For 51.2% of those who used the drug in the preceding year the main form used was powder (speed), followed by ice (26.7%); other forms, such as base (12.4%), tablet (5.1%), prescription amphetamines (3.2%) and liquid (1.3%) were less commonly used.
-The use of methamphetamine or amphetamine in the past year was generally higher among males than females.
-Use was highest among those aged 20-29 compared to other age groups.
+The 2013 National Drug Strategy Household Survey found that 7% of Australians aged 14 and above have ever tried methamphetamine or amphetamine (including speed, ice, base, prescription amphetamines and liquid amphetamine), and 2.1% used them in the year preceding the survey.
+For 50.4% of those who used the drug in the preceding year the main form used was ice, followed by powder/speed (28.5%); other forms, such as base (7.6%), tablet (8%), prescription amphetamines (4%) and liquid (0.5%) were less commonly used.
+While there was no significant increase in meth/amphetamine use in 2013, there was a change in the main form of meth/amphetamine used.
+Use of powder decreased significantly from 51% to 28.5% while the use of ice (or crystal methamphetamine) more than doubled, from 22% in 2010 to 50.4% in 2013.

 Methamphetamines and the law